boatilus/storefront-go/README.md

 SHOPIFY_STOREFRONT_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN>
 ```

-### Specify Expected Values In expected.json
+### Specify Expected Values in expected.json

 Create an `expected.json` in the `test` directory, providing values from your store.
-A schema for `expected.json` is included for reference.
+A [test/expected.schema.json](schema) for `expected.json` is included for reference.
 Minimally, `expected.json` should contain something like:

 ```json
 {